gammaleak/krci/README.md

+# ARCHIVED
-# ARCHIVED: This codebase is now unmaintained and archived for posterity only.
+This codebase is now unmaintained and archived for posterity only.

 # Kujata Reborn Client Installer.
 Windows 10 version 10.0.19041 (aka “version 2004”, aka May 2020 Update) is required for the automated installer.